- 1 ¼ cups heavy cream

-First, carefully split the vanilla bean down the center and scrape its fragrant black seeds from the pod, and combine both with the cream.
-Bring the mixture to a simmer.
-Set aside to cool down.
+- Add cream to a small saucepan.
+Carefully split the vanilla bean down the center and scrape the black seeds from the pod.
+Add the pod and the seeds to the cream and heat over low-medium heat.
+Bring the mixture to a simmer (not boil) and then remove from heat.
+Set mixture aside to cool.
+Remove pod.

-Preheat oven to 210F (100C) and bake the custard for about one hour.
+- Preheat oven to 210F (100C) and bake the custard for about one hour.
 It is ready when the edges are set and the center is a little bit wobbly and has a jelly consistency.
-Let cool to room temperature and refrigerate for at least 3 hours (overnight is best) covered with a plastic wrap.
+Remove from oven and let cool to room temperature.
+Cover with plastic wrap and refrigerate for at least 3 hours (overnight is best).

-Caramelize the sugar using a blow torch working from the outside in towards the middle keeping the torch in constant motion.
-Sugar should be golden brown, never black.
+- Before serving, dry the custard surface with a paper towel and cover it with one tablespoon of sugar.
+Melt and brown the sugar using a blow torch working from the outside in towards the middle keeping the torch in constant motion.